-You have a lot of options when it comes to jewelry choices for snake bite piercings.
-But anything you choose will have to be approved by your piercer.
+You have a lot of options when it comes to jewelry choices for snake bite piercings, but anything you choose will have to be approved by your piercer.
 If it’s too big or long, he’ll let you know so you can protect your gums and teeth.

-But, as far as your look goes, you can wear hoops, studs and ball closure rings.
+As far as your look goes, you can wear hoops, studs and ball closure rings.
 You can get darker colors for a more dramatic look if you want or you can go with the traditional metal appearance.

 A snake bites piercing isn’t for everyone, but certain people love the look and edge it gives them.
-If you decide to go for it, remember to find a reputable piercer who has a great reputation for knowing what he’s doing.
+If you decide to go for it, remember to find a piercer who has a great reputation for knowing what he’s doing.